 This process began with Phase 1 (Summer of 2022) consisting of a public engagement survey and conversations with key stakeholders, which provided insight into the current housing situation and future housing needs.
 During Phase 2 (Summer-Fall 2022), historical data and projections were used to further evaluate the current housing stock and future needs.
 This along with the engagement efforts of Phase 1 informed the Housing Needs Assessment.

-During Phase 3 (Beginning Mid-November), the City will identify and refine strategies and tools for addressing the housing needs outlined in the Housing Needs Assessment.
+During Phase 3 (Beginning Mid-November), the City identified and refined strategies and tools for addressing the housing needs outlined in the Housing Needs Assessment.
 The City hosted a virtual event for the public to provide input on these strategies.
-If you missed the event, you still have the opportunity to access the presentation and materials and provide your feedback.
-The event surveys will close on Friday, December 16th.
+If you missed the event, you still have the opportunity to access the presentation and materials.

-Proposed housing strategies groups will be brought to the City Council for discussion on January 10th and the Planning Commission on January 19th.
+Proposed housing strategies groups were brought to the City Council for discussion on January 10th and the Planning Commission on January 19th.
+The Housing Action Plan was brought to the Planning Commission on March 2nd as a draft and again on April 6th for a public hearing.
 View the City Meetings Calendar for instructions on how to attend or provide public comment at the meetings in person or virtually.

 Housing Strategy Event Materials: